tangtaogo/tangtaogo.github.io/_pages/about.md

 Research Interests
 ------------------------
-My research focuses on learning 2D and 3D representations of objects and scenes to improve the accuracy and robustness of autonomous driving and robotics tasks in complex environments.
+My research focuses on learning 2D and 3D representations of objects and scenes to improve the accuracy and robustness of autonomous driving and robotics tasks.

 - Currently, I am exploring sensor simulation and data generation (i.e., World Model).